Dylaan94/Todo-List/README.md

 <b> Things I want to learn </b>
 - Best way to structure divs, and how many is too many
 - How to keep code uncoupled
+- How to fix the bug in the expanding div section with the display values returning incorrectly